Rahu378/Senior_Project_Individual/README.md

-Here’s an improved and polished version for the GitHub README:

----

 # **Senior_Project_Individual**

 This repository is part of the **Senior Project 1** course, focusing on building a series of applications using the Django framework.
 It includes all the code, documentation, and deliverables for the individual development phases.